 This scenic highway begins in the town of Dawson Creek, British Columbia.
 With a population of about 13,000 people, Dawson Creek will be one of the larger towns on your route.

-Load up on groceries and fuel because you’re in it for the long haul!
+Load up on groceries and fuel, check over your road trip packing list, because you’re in it for the long haul!

 Road Trip to Alaska: Alcan Highway Itinerary